mmackenzie-syd/ts-app/README.md

 2) I would also seperate the logic in the Stopwatch class and the html by moving the html to a functional component (without logic) and have only an interface to the template in the class component.

+3) I would add unit tests to the Stopwatch class.

 ### Running the Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In the project directory, you can run: